vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 {% endhighlight %}
 *app/controllers/registrations_controller.rb*

 At this point, we could override the `create` and `update` actions from the original controller and be done.
-But we'd have to duplicate a lot of logic from the parent controller - nothing changes for users who register with an e-mail that isn't already in use.
+But we'd have to duplicate a lot of logic from the parent controller.
+Nothing changes for users who register with an e-mail that isn't already in use.

 Another approach might be to check for a duplicate email address and then call the parent method via `super`.
 If the address is a duplicate, we'd set a fake success message and email a password reset token.
 If it's not, we'd proceed with the parent method.